-In 2021, Slaatto introduced a new rendition of his original design, the Patera Oval, exclusively launched through Lumens.
-We had the pleasure of speaking with the designer from his Copenhagen studio, and discussed his start in design, how music plays into his process and how the Fibonacci Sequence inspires his work.
+In 2021, Slaatto introduced a new rendition of his original design, the Patera Oval.
+We had the pleasure of speaking with the designer from his Copenhagen studio, discussing his start in design, how music plays into his process and how the Fibonacci Sequence inspires his work.

 How did you get into design?

 I think my entire life, creating things has been my primary occupation.
 We never had a television when I was a kid and the Internet wasn’t invented back then.
 So in order to entertain myself, it was very much just about drawing or building or to invent different things.
 So that’s basically something I did my entire childhood.
 My parents are musicians and when I grew up I was very much into music and studied at the Royal Academy of Music in Copenhagen.
 But already back then I knew that creating things is something I really like to do.
 I really missed making physical objects rather than playing music.
 So I went to the Danish Design School, and since then I’ve been studying design and working as a professional designer.

 Does your musical background inform any of your design aesthetic or design process?

 Well, in many ways, yes.
 I mean, music is very much about hearing something before you can hear it, or, you know, visualizing the sound.
 You’re imagining the sound, and then you just work until you get it.
 And it’s the same thing with my design.
 You might not see the final product, but you know the feeling or the ambiance of what you are going for, then the rest is simply just a matter of time—searching, searching, exploring and exploring.
 And in the end, you might be lucky enough to find what you’re looking for.

 What is your idea of what makes for good lighting?
 What are you trying to accomplish when you design lighting?